10 Michigan Destinations to Visit This Veterans Day

 Owned by the U.S. Army Corps of Engineers and leased to Grand Haven, the park is home to a memorial for the U.S. Coast Guard.
 The park was originally known as Kelly Park, but was renamed in 1949 to Escanaba Memorial Park in commemoration of the loss of the USCGC Escanaba and 101 men when the ship sank in 1943.

-9. Korean Memorial and Vietnam Memorial at Island Park - Mt.
+9. Vietnam Memorial at Island Park - Mt.
 Pleasant

 Mt.
 Pleasant, like many other communities, is home to many veterans.
 Of particular note is the Vietnam Memorial at Island Park, which was the first in the state to honor those who fought in Vietnam.
-These two memorials are a great way to honor veterans when visiting Mid-Michigan.
+This memorial is a great way to honor veterans when visiting Mid-Michigan.

 10. Withington Park - Jackson